(ii) Provisions and contingencies

 (ii) Defined Contribution Plan

-Contribution to defined contribution scheme such as emplyee's state insurance, labour welfare fund, Employee Provident fund etc are charged as an expense to the standalone statement of profit and loss A/C.
+Contribution to defined contribution scheme such as emplyee's state insurance, labour welfare fund, Employee Provident fund etc are charged as an expense to the standalone statement of profit and loss A/C

 (iii) Other long-term employee benefit obligations

-- The liabilities for earned leave and sick leave that are not expected to be settled wholly within 12 months are measured at the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in the Statement of Profit and Loss.
+The liabilities for earned leave and sick leave that are not expected to be settled wholly within 12 months are measured at the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in the Statement of Profit and Loss.

-- Defined Benefit Plans: The Company has recognised the gratuity liablity on the basis of best of information available with the Company as per the provisions of the gratuity Act.
+Defined Benefit Plans: The Company has recognised the gratuity liablity based on actuarial valuation using projected unit credit method as per the provisions of the IND AS-19.
+Remeasurement gain or loss are recognised in the Other Comprehensive Income.

 2.24 Cash Flow Statements